mattheww/gomill/gomill_docs/results.rst

 games` are not shown in these reports.

-If there is more than one matchup between the same pair of players, use the matchup :setting:`name` setting to distinguish them.
+If there is more than one matchup between the same pair of players, use the matchup :pl-setting:`name` setting to distinguish them.

 The player descriptions at the end of the report are obtained using the |gtp|
 :gtp:`!name` and :gtp:`!version` commands, or using